nanaba-prototype/NodeServer/README.md

 sudo firebase serve --only functions
 ```

+### Caution

+Before you run locally, you must have service-account.json file.
+It can download at `Firebase project site -> setting -> service account tab -> firebase admin sdk `

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details